-Students will be assigned an individual locker for the storage and protection of property for the P.E..
+Students may be assigned an individual locker for the storage and protection of property.
 Lockers may not be exchanged between students.
 Students should not reveal their lock combination to any other students.
 Lockers are not accessible during lunch periods.
-You must provide your own lock for you locker if you can not one can be purchased through the bookstore.
-The school is not responsible for lost or stolen items.
 Lockers are the property of the school system and will remain, at all times, under the control of the school system.
 The school system retains the right to inspect lockers for any reason, at any time, without notice, without student consent, and without a search warrant.
 School officials may seize illegal items or possessions reasonably determined to be a threat to the safety or security of others.
 Items seized will be held by the school or turned over to the appropriate law enforcement agency.